Mike-Huntress/Internship2020/README.md

 # Setup Steps

-First, you need to setup some tools/ environments, and then once the project is setup, there are some data initialization steps.
+First, you need to setup some tools/environments, and then once the project is setup, there are some data initialization steps.

 ## Environments and Tools:
 To ensure this setup works on everyone's particular machine configuration, we're going to run this project our of a